Seminar Notes

 1 Cor 5:6-8

 “Get rid of the old yeast that you may be a new batch without yeast- as you really are.
-For (Mashiach), our Passover Lamb, has been sacrificed.
+For Mashiak, our Passover Lamb, has been sacrificed.
 Therefore let us keep the festival, not with the old yeast, the yeast of malice and wickedness, but with bread without yeast, the bread of sincerity and truth.”

-WHO: ISRAEL . . . no foreigner
+WHO: Yisharal . . . no foreigner

 You must be in a Covenant relationship to partake.
 Passover is about judgment not falling upon those who hear and obey Yahuah’s Word (Torah instructions).